juparave/go-angular-security/angular/CONVENTIONS.md

 # Angular Project Conventions

-This document outlines the key conventions and patterns used in our Angular project, with a focus on state management, route guarding, subscription management, and shared components organization.
+This document outlines the key conventions and patterns used in our Angular project, with a focus on state management, route guarding, subscription management, and overall project organization.

 ## Table of Contents